sachin16495/Text_Summerization/Extractive Text Summerization/README.md

 ```

 ### Text Summerization
-Once we did that an make co existing matrix which gives how many time a particular token repeat it self in n gram based on that an adjacency matrix is drawn.From that adjacency matrix we make similarity tree which find out particular token repeat itself.On completing that We apply Text rank model.

 ### Similarity Matrix Function
 The build_similarity_matrix function is responsible generating an similarity matrix which give the it call the sentence similarity function for each sentence.
 To get sentence similarity scale.